IMPORTANT NOTICE TO READERS IN THE UNITED KINGDOM

 And there is also now the option to purchase a digital copy by downloading for Android or Apple.
 See below for more details.

 Our 16 page Brochure is available in PDF format.
-Click here to download or view our brochure 2014-2015.pdf
+Click here to download or view our current brochure.

 After the Battle magazine is also available digitally — to subscribe click on the Pocketmags icon below.

-Some back issues also available on this service and more being added on a regular basis.
+Some back issues are also available on this service and more are being added on a regular basis.

 You can also visit our Facebook page by clicking on the Facebook icon below.